 How Can One Accurately Diagnose Parkinson’s?

 Currently, laboratory tests or blood samples do not exist to diagnose the disease.
 An analysis is usually derived from observing medical history.
-An examination of the brain is also a possibility after the medical history has been observed.
+An examination of the brain is also a possibility after medical history has been observed.
 This diagnosis can be silent but deadly because a lot of the symptoms mentioned are usually associated with the normal process of getting older.
 Historically, brain scans also appear normal in the individual that could potentially be dealing with Parkinson’s.

 What Foods Or Beverages Should Be Avoided?